-Two Minutes for Looking so Good: The Story of the 2005-06 Edmonton Oilers
+Two Minutes Never Looked so Good: The Story of the 2005-06 Edmonton Oilers

-We interrupt you’re not so regularly scheduled lucha libre column to talk about something else; hockey!
+We interrupt you’re not so regularly scheduled lucha libre column to talk about something else—hockey!
 Ain’t it swell sports fans?
 As much fun as talking lucha is for me, it feels like I’ve kind of hit a rut with it and, in my opinion, need something to balance it out.
-And what better way to do so than to write about my favorite sport, a game that features a shit ton of dudes using sticks to shoot a puck into a net, in between brawls and hard body checks into a glass window of course!
+And what better way to do so than to write about my favorite sport, a game that features a shit ton of dudes using sticks to shoot a puck into a net, in between brawls and hard body checks into a glass window, of course!
 I don’t know how long it’ll last for, but the plan is to start making this a daily thing; a hockey column during the day, a lucha column (likely a review) in the night.
 So with that, let’s get started.
 How do we kick off this hockey adventure you may ask?
 By talking about one of my favorite playoff runs ever, the Cinderella story of the 2005-06 Edmonton Oilers.
-Judging from how the 2017-18 Edmonton Oilers are doing right now, I think their fans will thank me for doing this.
-So make yourself comfortable because this is going to take awhile, and allow me to tell you of the days of high adventure!
+I think their fans will thank me for doing this.
+So make yourself comfortable, because this is going to take awhile, and allow me to tell you of the days of high adventure!

 Chapter 1: Background and the Regular Season